optozorax/unasanu/content/en/index.md

 This problem loops back to the issue of measures and the calculation of probabilities of universes.
 Fortunately, it only poses a probabilistic problem, but not a contradiction.

-# Shifting Universes
+# Shifting universes

 Interestingly, one can shift universes at will, not only at the mercy of parallel universes containing their brain.

-## Possibility of Shifting Universes
+## Possibility of shifting universes

 To shift universes, you can digitize your consciousness and then die the next moment, not having the chance to perceive the world after the digitization of consciousness.
 Then we record this consciousness into some beforehand-written software program so that it gets simulated there.
-Furthermore, it’s not even necessary to launch this program because it's deterministic, already computed, and exists in a form of a number.
+Furthermore, it's not even necessary to launch this program because it's deterministic, already computed, and exists in a form of a number.
 Congratulations, you have relocated yourself into a self-made universe, of your own accord.

 The main limitation will be that this program won't be able to exchange information with the original world, as it will be computed outside of it.
-Therefore, beforehand, you’d need to load all the necessary consciousnesses of other people important to you and all necessary information generated by humanity.
+Therefore, beforehand, you'd need to load all the necessary consciousnesses of other people important to you and all necessary information generated by humanity.

-The program can be created in any way to perform any computations and any number of them - you are bound only by your imagination and programming skills.
+The program can be created in any way to perform any computations and any number of them — you are bound only by your imagination and programming skills.

 By this means, we could potentially avoid the heat death of our universe and continue existing as a civilization somewhere else.